Lay3rLabs/TrustGraph/README.md

   EAS_ADDRESS="$(task config:eas-addr)" \
   SCHEMA_UID="$(task config:proposal-schema-id)" \
   RECIPIENT="$(task config:wallet-address)" \
-  MESSAGE="To save the rainforest, send 1 ETH to latest GitCoin quadratic funding contract for the Bioregionalism grants round.
-Contract Address: 0xDf3679681B87fAE75CE185e4f01d98b64Ddb64a3"
+  MESSAGE="We need to do truely great things.
+The latest GitCoin Bioregionalism grants round is helping to plant lots of trees.
+We propose to send 1 ETH to 0xDf3679681B87fAE75CE185e4f01d98b64Ddb64a3"
 ```

 Query the balance (should now be 1 ETH):